Luctum/Projet2PDL_OpenFoodFact/README.md

 ### General configuration

-filedToSearch : The name of the field where to search in the openfoodfact database. (eg: "code".)
+fieldToSearch : The name of the field where to search in the openfoodfact database. (eg: "code" or "product_name".)

 searchWords : Array of keywords to search. (eg: ["coca cola", "fanta"])